Note – this post is being re-shared to explain why I campaign for libraries, and to celebrate National Libraries Week.

 I hope you won’t ever need libraries and librarians for the same reasons I will, but just in case let’s all stand up for our right to keep them right where they belong – in the hearts of our communities.

-Past President Chartered Institute of Library and Information Professionals (CILIP)
+Trustee and Past President Chartered Institute of Library and Information Professionals (CILIP)

 Children’s author and librarian